frederic-perez/AmE-dictionary/data/dictionary.md

 __inebriated__ _adj_
 __inebriety__ _n_ A temporary state resulting from excessive consumption of alcohol. _Syn_ drunkenness, tipsiness, intoxication
 __ineffability__
-__ineffable__ _adj_ :nine: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
-It is also used for things which are taboo and are not to be uttered. _Ed felt an ineffable joy at the sight of his daughter walking toward him from the plane._
+__ineffable__ _adj_ :nine::m: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
+It is also used for things which are taboo and are not to be uttered.
+Incapable of being expressed. _Syn_ indescribable, unspeakable, untellable, unutterable, indefinable _Ed felt an ineffable joy at the sight of his daughter walking toward him from the plane._
 __ineffectual__
 __inefficacious__ _adj_
 __ineligible__ _adj_ /ĭn-ĕl′ĭ-jə-bəl/ __1__ Disqualified by law, rule, or provision: _ineligible to run for office; ineligible for health benefits._ __2__ Unworthy of being chosen; unfit: _considered her ineligible for the job._ _The patient was deemed deemed ineligible for traditional transplant._
 __ineluctable__ _adj_ :three: /in-ih-LUK-tuh-bul/ Ineluctable is a formal word meaning “unable to be avoided, changed, or resisted.”
 Often followed by such words as _fate_ and _conclusion_, it is a synonym of _inevitable_.
 Not to be avoided or escaped; inevitable. _Syn_ inescapable, unavoidable _Those war plans rested on a belief in the ineluctable superiority of the offense over the defense._ _Even the tallest mountains will one day be reduced to sand by the Earth’s slow yet ineluctable geologic forces._
 __inequitable__
 __inequity__ _n_ :two: (inequities) Injustice by virtue of not conforming with rules or standards. _Syn_ unfairness _Even though I am older, my brother gets more allowance money than I do, and this inequity strains my relationship with my parents._
+__inerrant__ _adj_ Incapable of erring. _Syn_ infallible
 __inert__ _adj_ _Helium is inert._
 __inertia__ _n_ :mega:
 __inescapable__ _adj_ :three: Impossible to escape or avoid; inevitable: _inescapable consequences._ _In Portland, nature is inescapable._ _Syn_ certain